jq153387/avancevl.github.io/engineering/engineering.md

 ## 1-Week Sprints

-Engineering JIRA issues are grouped into 1-week sprints.
-Each engineer, remote or otherwise, is responsible for completing all JIRA tasks in the sprint.
+Engineering GitLab issues are grouped into 1-week sprints.
+Each engineer, remote or otherwise, is responsible for completing all GitLab tasks in the sprint.
 Within each sprint, JIRA tasks are ranked by:
 - High Priority
 - Medium Priority
 - Low Priority